 Building Capacity in B.C.
 Post-Secondary Institutions

-BCcampus is currently involved with Phase 3 of a project with the Ministry of Advanced Education and Skills Training that focuses on building capacity to design, develop, and implement micro-credentials in post-secondary institutions in B.C.
-Two key aspects of this project are
+BCcampus is involved in the third phase of a project with the Ministry of Post-Secondary Education and Future Skills that focuses on building capacity to design, develop, and implement micro-credentials in post-secondary institutions in B.C.